p4zuu/iperf_go/README.md

 I do not develop Iperf.
 For more information see the : https://software.es.net/iperf

+## MAINTAINING

+This is a poc I did a few years ago, I don't think I will improve it.
+The best for you is probably to fork.
+But you can still suggest improvements or fixes, I will review it :^)

 ## Requirements

 You first need to install the iperf3 library available on the [ENSET Github](https://github.com/esnet/iperf).
 I advise you to build it as it is described in the repo.
 If you have not installed the library, the Go compiler will not find `#cgo LDFLAGS: -liperf`